mattijn/topojson/docs/contributing.md

 ## Documentation

-The documentation page is build upon Github Pages and this is done through Jekyll.
+The documentation page is build upon Github Pages.
 To build the documentation page locally, make sure you have installed:
 1. Ruby
 - On MacOS this can be done using `brew install ruby`.
 - On Windows you should follow instructions on [https://rubyinstaller.org/downloads/](https://rubyinstaller.org/downloads/).